Kludex/update-file/README.md

 # Update File

-Automatically update a file based a script.
+Automatically update a file based on a script.

 Currently we only support Python scripts.
 If asked, support for other languages can be added.